Robert Lehmann-Nitsche: Biography

 Lehmann‑Nitsche was born in what was then called Radomitz in a well-off family of farmers.
-He studied at the University of Freiburg and at Friedrich Wilhelm University in Berlin, and earned his doctorate in Philosophy in 1894 at Ludwig Maximilian University of Munich.
+He studied at the University of Freiburg and at the Friedrich Wilhelm University of Berlin, and earned his doctorate in Philosophy in 1894 at the Ludwig-Maximilians-Universität München (LMU).
 In the same university, he earned a second doctorate, in Medicine, in 1897.
 In the same year 1897, he moved to Buenos Aires, having accepted an offer to direct the Anthropological Section of the La Plata Museum.
 His predecessor, Dutch anthropologist Herman Frederik Carel ten Kate, had recommended him for the position because of Lehmann-Nitsche's discussion of Osteology in his two doctoral dissertations.
-Ten Kate recommended to the young German scholar to carry out an extensive osteological study of the native Argentinians, comparing them to other native populations of the Americas, Africa, and Oceania, based on the large collection of skulls owned by the La Plata Museum.
+Ten Kate recommended to the young German scholar to carry out an extensive osteological study of the native Argentines, comparing them to other native populations of the Americas, Africa, and Oceania, based on the large collection of skulls owned by the La Plata Museum.

 Lehmann-Nitsche did perform the recommended study, but extended it to living individuals from the indigenous people of Argentina.
 He started in 1898-1900 by examining individuals from the Selkʼnam people who had been abducted in Patagonia and were exhibited by circuses or in events such as Buenos Aires' National Industrial Exposition of 1898.
-However, he soon realized that observations of native Argentinians living free in their villages was more valuable, and between 1902 and 1925 organized six expeditions to remote areas of Argentina, putting together a rich collection of photographs, artifacts, and songs recorded on phonograph cylinders.
+However, he soon realized that observations of native Argentines living free in their villages was more valuable, and between 1902 and 1925 organized six expeditions to remote areas of Argentina, putting together a rich collection of photographs, artifacts, and songs recorded on phonograph cylinders.
 He also used German immigrants in Argentina as informants and correspondents, and they continued to send new materials to the museum.